antievictionmappingproject/covid-19-map-react/README.md

 ### Development commands

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), which provides the following commands.
+See `package.json` for all commands.

 #### `npm run start`